BakersDozenBagels/Balatest/README.md

 Here, we hook the same function twice.
 Note that in the second hook, `orig` is the function defined in the first hook.
 Also note that the application of the hook is queued.
 After running these tests, even if they fail, the function will be what it was originally.

-# Current Limitations

-Currently, it's quite annoying to write tests using any of the following:
-- Anything in the shop
-- Certain modded object types
-Better support for these will be coming soon as I increase coverage on Bakery.